Minutes of the Board of Governors Meeting of 13 December 2018

-1. The meeting was called to order at 6:00 PM o’clock, President Rich Congdon presiding.
+1. The Meeting was called to order at 6:00 PM o’clock, Mr. President Dick Kelly presiding.

 4. Committee Reports:

 a.
 House: Mrs. Chairwoman Whalen noted some investments.
 A new beer “keg unit” was ordered to replace the aging system.
 The new contraption will have more ‘tap’ capability, thus allowing for more ‘on-tap’ variety (a growing trend at pubs).
 There is a slight risk of greater consternation among a few members who would rather eschew too many choices.
 Further, the House needed a little support, literally, under the upper porch, so some reinforcement was emplaced to hold the floor steady.
 No word on whether those charming creeks and moans will remain.
 The House Committee is also looking at replacing carpets, staining the exterior of the building, and perhaps adding some ceiling fans to the front porch, allowing for the summer air to be gently stirred overhead.
 Mr. Smith enquired as to the Club’s awareness of liabilities related to (non-member) outside events.
 The Club is in a state of preservation which can be characterized as ‘grandfatherly’ and thus, enjoys a status that does not require compliance with every modern regulation.
 Wyantenuck is at a happy medium, which while it may be less than a gleaming example of currentness, is functional and economic.
 Thus, we are a private “members” club, and will wisely be quite careful as regards outside events.